tigerBeh12/CryptographProject2022/Bitcoin_testnet/README.md

 ![image](PNG/txView.png)
 When we check the advanced details of the transaction, we can know that the transaction Index is 11 which means this transaction is the eleventh transaction in this block.
 The Block hash is `0000000000000016b964bf20869ac7983db9303dcd60562bc56200326387cb45` and its height is `2284926`.

 Next we set about to prase the encoded information about the transaction whose size is 225 bytes, which can get form above image.
-The following are the complete field information.
+The following are the complete field information parsed from this transaction data of every bit:

 ```csv